Q&A with Ralph BousfieldAfrica And Middle East

 Hailing from a family whose history as safari guides dates back five generations(!), Ralph experienced his first safari at the age of three.
-Today he draws on both his own lifetime of experience and his family’s deep-rooted history to provide in-depth and utterly authentic African experiences as the owner of Uncharted Africa.
+Today he draws on both his own lifetime of experience and his family’s deep-rooted history to provide in-depth and utterly authentic African experiences as the owner of Uncharted Africa, one of B&R’s trusted safari partners.
 We caught up with Ralph to discuss conservation, family and authentic African experiences.

 Q&A with Ralph Bousfield

 The Slow Road: After establishing a reputation as a famous hunter, your father Jack Bousfield began urging against hunting big game in 1966—the year B&R was founded, coincidentally.
 What prompted his philosophical shift away from hunting?

 Ralph: Having spent his lifetime in the bush all over Africa, my father was astounded by the wild places in Africa which were disappearing and the numbers of animals were declining at an alarming rate and realized that, the lifestyle that had been my family’s way of living and also my family’s livelihood was a thing of the past.